International Summer Programs

 Annenberg School for Communication and Journalism

-Communication, Public Relations and Journalism – Undergraduate and Graduate Summer Study in London, Paris, Madrid and Berlin
+Communication, Public Relations and Journalism – Undergraduate Summer Study in London, Madrid, Paris, Berlin and Budapest

-The International Communication Studies (ICS) program provides undergraduate and graduate students an opportunity to study a range of approaches to public communication and media across Europe.
+The International Communication Studies (ICS) program provides undergraduate students an opportunity to study a range of approaches to public communication and media across Europe.

-Students divide the five-week course into stays in Los Angeles, London, Paris, Madrid and Berlin.
+Students divide the five-week course into stays in Los Angeles, London, Madrid, Paris, Berlin and Budapest.
 In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry and global organizations.

 Students enroll in JOUR 482 Comparative Media in Europe.
 For further information and course section number, contact Annenberg International Programs at (213) 821-1276, email firstname.lastname@example.org and refer to annenberg.usc.edu/international.